NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 // when the gradient was \<0.01 we lose precision when the reciprocal is aken which caused innacuracies down the line#footnote("As an example 0.0333333333 would give a reciprocal of -30.0.").
 These innacuracies were compounded by some premature rounding of the gradient and other values from floats to ints.
 A divide by 0 error was also encountered when the gradient was 0.
 This would occure when an operatives was directly above or next to another operative.

 Finding the intersection points on the bases proved problematic.
-Quite a few mistakes were made in the process of converting the algebra to python code which took several days to notice.
+Quite a few mistakes were made in the process of converting the algebra to Python code which took several days to notice.

 // This was compounded by the base being scaled up to the gameboard size at a later point in the process.
 As the intersections were found in the image space, when the base was scaled up for the gameboard the intersection points were scaled up as well.
 The problem with this is that the intersections on a circle do not scale linearly.
 Increasing the size of a circle by 5 units does not move the intersection 5 units in x and y.